spaxjs/spax/packages/router/README.md

-# 🐢 history
+# :rocket: router

-> history hooks
+> router in hooks

-## APIs

-- useLocation
-- usePathname
-- useSearch
-- useHash